Donald Wiseman: Recognition

 Wiseman was elected a fellow of the British Academy in 1969 and served as vice-president in 1982 under Sir Isaiah Berlin.
 In 1983, he gave the Academy's Schweich Lecture on Biblical Archaeology, on the subject "Nebuchadrezzar and Babylon".

 In 1993, a Festschrift was compiled in Wiseman's honour, and presented to him on the occasion of his 75th birthday.
 Contributors included Kenneth Kitchen, Alan Millard and Gordon Wenham.

 Writings

 Wiseman wrote a commentary on the 1 and 2 Kings (ISBN 0830842098), and served as general editor of IVP's Tyndale Old Testament Commentary series.
 He was one of the editors of the New Bible Commentary and the New Bible Dictionary.
 Selman notes that he wrote 152 articles in this latter work, since there were so few "evangelicals in the United Kingdom at that time qualified to write such material".

+Personal life

+On 18 September 1948 Donald John Wiseman married Mary Catherine Ruoff (1921–2006), a health visitor, and daughter of his father's friend Percy Otto Ruoff, bank official.
+They had three daughters, Gillian, Mary, and Catherine Jane.

 Publications

-A full bibliography of Wiseman's work, compiled by Robert Bradshaw, is available here.
+A full bibliography of Wiseman's work, compiled by Rob Bradshaw, is available here.